samuel-gamelin/AutoTypewriter/10slowfingers/README.md

 <img width="240" alt="Screen Shot 2020-04-25 at 11 53 45 AM" src="https://user-images.githubusercontent.com/13603771/80284296-ae6c6f80-86eb-11ea-97e0-bd213c595c73.png">

 When you click this for the first time you'll be prompted to enter a [paste.ee](https://paste.ee) application key.
 Subsequent requests will not prompt you for a key.
-At this point the contents of the typying test will be uploaded as a paste if they can be found and an appropriate message will be output in the browser's console:
+At this point the contents of the typing test will be uploaded as a paste if they can be found and an appropriate message will be output in the browser's console:

 On success: